Dorothy Fletcher: Biography

-Fletcher was born in 1927 to Alec and Isabella Graham, part-owners of Franz Josef Glacier Hotel at Franz Josef.
+Fletcher was born in 1927 to Alec and Louisa Lydia Graham, part-owners of Franz Josef Glacier Hotel at Franz Josef.
 Her parents had met in England during World War I; her mother was English and her father from South Westland.
 Fletcher grew up in Franz Josef, and went to boarding school in Christchurch at Rangi Ruru Girls' School.
 When World War II broke out, she returned to Franz Josef and helped her family run the hotel until they decided to sell the business in 1947.

 From 1947 to 1949, Fletcher studied horticulture at Massey Agricultural College, then returned to Franz Josef and worked at the post office, Department of Conservation office and the hotel.
 In the late 1970s she was appointed Westland National Park historian and developed a collection of historical items and records covering the development of the area and its people.
 The collection was later donated to the Hokitika Museum.
 Fletcher also compiled her father's mountaineering photographs into the Alec Graham Photographic Collection and donated this to the Macmillan Brown Library at the University of Canterbury.